Searching...

 Personal Facts, Age, Height and Biography of Genevieve

-Genevieve was instrumental in the construction of two major basilicas in Paris: one in honor of Saint Denis in four hundred seventy-five and another dedicated to Saints Peter and Paul around five hundred.
-By the fourteenth century, she was officially recognized as the patron saint of Paris, becoming a beloved figure among both the common people and the nobility, including the Bourbon family.
-Her legacy as a cultural symbol of Paris has endured, reflecting the shared values and traditions of its residents.
+Genevieve's contributions to Paris extended beyond her spiritual influence; she played a significant role in the construction of two major basilicas: one in honor of Saint Denis in four hundred seventy-five and another dedicated to Saints Peter and Paul around five hundred.
+By the fourteenth century, she was officially recognized as the patron saint of Paris, cherished by both the common people and the Bourbon family, and revered by figures such as Erasmus.

-Throughout history, Genevieve was invoked during emergencies, with over one hundred fifty-three public invocations recorded between eight hundred eighty-five and October seventeen ninety-one.
-These invocations evolved from spontaneous prayers to highly ritualized processions, particularly leading up to the French Revolution.
-Although her devotion has waned since that time, Genevieve's influence and the reverence for her miraculous intercessions continue to resonate within the heart of Paris.
+Throughout history, Genevieve was invoked publicly during emergencies, with a remarkable one hundred fifty-three invocations recorded between eight hundred eighty-five and October seventeen ninety-one.
+These invocations evolved from spontaneous acts to highly ritualized ceremonies, reflecting the changing needs and expectations of Parisians.
+Although her devotion has waned since the French Revolution, Genevieve remains a significant cultural symbol, embodying the shared heritage and traditions of the people of Paris.